 - Most likely you should have defined coding standards, automatic build setup and removed any kinks in the core-architecture.
 This ensures the future feature additions can happen without breaking or interfering with the core architecture.

 - The business has grown past the startup stage with a stable or growing business.
-The engineering is well oiled and running largely smoothly.
+The engineering system is well oiled and running with minimal issues.

 - The Startup Analytics now will now be about improving the top-line.
-This is where advanced analytics or data science will be taking over, product features like recommendation engines, AI assistants etc can be picked up.
-Also, some key problems that can be picked up:
+This is where advanced analytics/optimisation becomes key.
+Data science based solutioning will and services will be key part of product roadmap.

 - Customer Retention/Churn.